Click here to view our video "Great Things Are Happening Here!"

 Applicants for admission to the MPH/Graduate Certificates and MS (Speech-Language Pathology) may apply online from the School of Health Sciences and Practice website.

 The program in Physical Therapy has a summer admission only; the program in Speech-Language Pathology has a fall admission only.
-Public health MPH students are admitted in the Fall, Spring and Summer terms; DrPH students are admitted only in the Fall term.
+Public health MPH students are admitted in the Fall, Spring and Summer terms; MS in Biostatistics and DrPH students are admitted only in the Fall term.

 Please see the program specific admission requirements here.